Code-Institute-Submissions/PizzeriaVecchiaMilano/README.md

-## UX
+## User Stories

 I built a responsive navbar, that shows a toggle menu when the screen size is below 991px.
 To build it I followed an accurate and guided tutorial that you can find at this [link](https://youtu.be/gt8zOLQ8A0w)

 The homepage presents a carousel with pictures followed by the awards won by the pizzeria and a google map.

-The menu page gives the possibility to see a pizza when you hover the mouse on it: infact an image of the pizza you are hovering on, will appear.
+The menu page gives the possibility to see the pizza that you desire when you click on the button below every pizza: infact an image of the relative pizza, will appear.
+Same thing happen with every dessert.

 The ourstory page is telling a piece of history of the pizzeria.
-At the bottom of the page there is also a short video of them in action.
+At the bottom of the page there is also a short video of the staff in action.

 The gallery page is a collection of pictures shared by the pizzeria staff and the customers.

 The order on-line page is for who want a home delivery or to pick up at the pizzeria.

-The CSS file is divided by comments, that I used as title to separate the html pages or elements like map and carousel and the different screen sizes
+The CSS file is divided by comments, that I used as title to separate the html pages or elements like map and carousel and the different screen sizes.

-This make any future correction or research much easier
+This make any future correction or research much easier.

 ![css](https://raw.githubusercontent.com/OmarBedawi/PizzeriaVecchiaMilano/master/assets/images/readMe_files/css_comments.png?raw=true)